mihir-m-gandhi/Medicyl/README.md

 ------------------------------------------
 ### Features

-A mapping of the challenges faced by the traditional system and the features implemented in Medicyl to solve these challenges can be seen in the image bellow.
+A mapping of the challenges faced by the traditional system and the features implemented in Medicyl to solve these challenges can be seen in the image below.

 <p align="center">
   <a href="" rel="noopener">